-NM: non-measurable, measurement less than or equal to the detection limits (DL)
+NM: non-measurable, measurement less than or equal to the detection limits (DL) In greater detail:

-- Natural radioactivity is mainly responsible for the very low level of radioactive contamination of the atmosphere.
-The 7Be (cosmogenic natural radioelement) sought at the request of the EC Art.
-36 of the EURATOM Treaty is measured.
-The values measured are of the same order of magnitude as those observed in other European countries (Sweden, Luxembourg, France, Germany, Austria, Italy, etc.), where they vary in general from 1 to 30 10-3 Bq/m3; - Apart from any accident scenario, the radiological impact of the nuclear installations on the atmosphere and indirectly on the environment are always negligible or cannot be measured: only traces of alpha and beta emitters (total α and β measurements) mainly of natural origin are detectable.
-These levels are quite in line with those measured in other European countries: total mean annual alpha activities noted for the Paris region lower than 0.15 10-3 Bq/m3 of air; - In the vicinity of IRE at Fleurus, iodine $-{}^{131}I$ is sometimes found in the samples of water taken in the deposit tanks on the site close to the Mediris building: 1 to 47 Bq/m2 (with 3 to 5 Bq/m2 as the detection limit); building B12 situated separately where a small amount of iodine is detected in certain months: 9 to 11 Bq/m2.
-Radioactive iodine is not measurable at a farm situated a few kilometres further away, outside the site (the detection limit is approx. 4.7 Bq/m2); - This aspect of the monitoring of atmospheric radioactivity is supported by the data of the continuous measurements carried out by all the "air" stations distributed across the territory as part of the TELERAD automatic monitoring network.
+• Natural radioactivity is mainly responsible for the - very low - level of radioactive contamination of the atmosphere.
+The 7Be (cosmogenic natural radioelement) sought at the request of the EC - Art.
+36 of the EURATOM Treaty - is measured.
+The values measured are of the same order of magnitude as those observed in other European

+- Apart from any accident scenario, the radiological impact of the nuclear installations on the atmosphere and indirectly on the environment are always negligible or cannot be measured: only traces of alpha and beta emitters (total α and β measurements) - mainly of natural origin - are detectable.
+These levels are quite in line with those measured in other European countries: total mean annual alpha activities noted for the Paris region lower than 0.15 10-3 Bq/m3 of air; - In the vicinity of IRE at Fleurus, iodine $-{}^{131}I$ is sometimes found routinly in the samples of water taken in the deposit tanks on the site close to the Sterigenics building:

+1 to 45 Bq/m^2 (with 3 to 4 Bq/m^2 as the detection limit); building B12 situated separately where a small amount of iodine is detected in certain months: 4 to 13 Bq/m^2 .
+Radioactive iodine is not measurable at a farm situated a few kilometres further away, outside the site (the detection limit is approx. 4.2 Bq/m^2);